flancia-coop/doc.anagora.org/fellowship-of-the-link.md

             - But we didn't do a good enough job.
         - What's happening now in Peru, in Germany/Europe with the rise of the right.
             - Do they teach the role of Japan in WWII in Japan proper?
-                - (Pete) From personal experience in Japan: educated people believe/know the military got the country into a war that they should not have; the military pulled the wool over the eyes of the Emperor and the people.
+                - (from Pete) From personal experience in Japan: educated people believe/know the military got the country into a war that they should not have; the military pulled the wool over the eyes of the Emperor and the people.
         - [[Aram Zucker-Scharff]] Spain and laws of forgetting.
             - [[Spanish Civil War]] -- lots of people don't know about it enough (or at all).
             - [Pacto del olvido - Wikipedia, la enciclopedia libre](https://es.wikipedia.org/wiki/Pacto_del_olvido) / [Pact of Forgetting - Wikipedia](https://en.wikipedia.org/wiki/Pact_of_Forgetting)